Woodhouse Park

 Woodhouse Park is an area of Wythenshawe in south Manchester, England.
 The population of the ward at the 2011 census was 13,519.

 Geography

 The area borders Newall Green, on the other side of the M56 motorway, from which it is served by Junctions 4 (Wythenshawe) and 5 (Manchester Airport), to the west, Moss Nook to the south and south-east, Peel Hall to the east and Benchill to the north.

 The Manchester Metrolink Airport Line runs through Woodhouse Park.

 Governance

-Sharston is part of the Wythenshawe and Sale East constituency, represented by the Labour Party MP Mike Kane.
+Woodhouse Park is part of the Wythenshawe and Sale East constituency, represented by the Labour Party MP Mike Kane.

 In 2003, Benchill was disestablished as a local government ward and the area divided between Woodhouse Park, Sharston, and Northenden.

 The Manchester City Council Woodhouse Park electoral Ward incorporates the areas of Woodhouse Park described above as well as Moss Nook, Ringway Parish Council and Manchester Airport and has three Councillors to represent all these areas: Zoe Marlow (Grn), Rob Nunney (Grn), and Astrid Johnson (Grn).